Lasioglossum hemichalceum: Colony initiation

 Colony initiation starts late in the month of November and typically ends in the early spring, around February or April, after females have overwintered.
 The individual members of the group have two options in terms of where they would like to initiate a new colony.
 Their first option is to find depressions in soft ground that are appropriate for building a nest and build a new nest in accordance with the description above.
 However, they may also choose to re-use the nest from the year before, which happens about 40% of the time.
 In certain cases, members may even choose to add on to old nests so that a mixture of both old and new nests are created.
 New nests will be created regardless of whether or not there are other colonies who are occupying the same nest.
 This process of initiation is conducted sequentially, in which one female will start digging and other females will join her (this number is variable).
 The number of total bees that inhabit the nest will typically reach over 100, with a larger percentage of females than males.
-However, it is important to note that these females are also unrelated, which is different from other communal and eusocial species.
+These females are also unrelated, which is different from other communal and eusocial species.